58468-0070-XX - ALDURAZYME 2.9MG/5ML Solution (GENZYME)

 Laronidase for the treatment of other conditions/diseases is considered investigational.

-Detection of deficient activity of the lysosomal enzyme α-L-iduronidase (IDUA);
+Detection of deficient activity of the lysosomal enzyme α-L-iduronidase (IDUA); AND

 DOSAGE & ADMINISTRATION